omines/datatables-bundle/README.md

 }

 ```
-Now in `list.html.twig` render the required HTML and JS with:
+Now in your Twig template render the required HTML and JS with:
 ```twig
 {{ datatable(datatable)) }}
 ```